Tutorial setup

 COPY --from=build /opt/spack/opt /opt/spack/opt

-Fortunately Spack handles this automatically upon install from a binary cache.
-But when you build binaries that are intended to be shared, there is one thing you have to keep in mind: Spack can relocate hard-coded paths in binaries provided that the target prefix is shorter than the prefix used during the build.
+Spack does this rewriting automatically when installing from a binary cache.
+When producing binaries that are meant to be redistributed, one constraint applies: Spack can only relocate paths in a binary if the target prefix is no longer than the prefix used at build time.

-To maximize the chances of successful relocation, you should build your binaries in a relative long path.
-Fortunately Spack can automatically pad paths to make them longer, using the following command:
+To maximize the likelihood of successful relocation, build in a relatively long path.
+Spack can pad install prefixes automatically:

 $ spack -e . config add config:install_tree:padded_length:256

-Spack also provides a basic GitHub Action to already provide you with a binary cache:
+Spack provides a GitHub Action that configures a shared build cache:

 jobs: